knative/docs/docs/versioned/admin/admin-overview.md

 - Using the Knative Operator

     Some platform-wide settings can be managed declaratively using the Knative Operator.

-- Programmatic configuration

-    For advanced use cases, Knative resources and configurations are managed programmatically such as by using the Go programming language.

 > [!NOTE]
 > Ensure consistency in configuration management by version-controlling your YAML files and aligning with GitOps best practices where possible.